writethedocs/www/docs/conf/portland/2020/tickets.rst

 **None of the above**
 ---------------------

 If you can't afford these prices and still wish to attend, you can apply for our grant program.
-Details about the program will be published soon, so stay tuned!
+You can apply by **June 5th, 2020, Midnight PST** on `our website <https://www.writethedocs.org/conf/portland/2020/opportunity-grants/>`_.